On the Askey--Wilson type integrals: Introduction

-The structure of the paper is arranged as follows.
-We shall prove Theorems \ref{thm-a} and \ref{thm-b} and derive a new result through a new method in Section 2.
-With the help of the series arrangement method and Theorem \ref{thm-b}, a new proof for Theorem \ref{thm-c} will be displayed in Section 3.
+The rest of the paper is arranged as follows.
+We shall prove Theorems \ref{thm-a} and \ref{thm-b} through the series rearrangement method in Sections 2 and 3, respectively.
+Two new Askey--Wilson type integrals and a symmetric formula involving double series, which is a generalization of \eqref{trans-b}, will be derived in Section 4.